menu

 Another notable thing is that Andes is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Overall, Andes’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Andes’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One of the benefits of Andes is that there is very little traffic.
 The average commute to work is 16.35 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Andes does not have a public transit system used by locals to get to and from work.
+Andes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics